Creating a Video Clip Using the Live Module

 The Live module provides the ability to create video clips from completed events.
 Clips can also be created while a live event is in progress.
 There are several reasons you might want to create a clip:

 - To create a short, teaser clip that can be posted to social media

 - To limit the length of a video that you want to post (most platforms limit the length of videos)

 - You have found that shorter videos perform better on social media

-For Static Entry Point (recurring) streams: If during the 24 hours after a stream, the stream is re-activated with a 2nd stream, the clipping will only be available for the content of the 2nd stream.
-The 1st stream will be cleared at that point, and there is no way to create create clips from it anymore, even if it is under 24 hours after the stream was deactivated.
+- For recurring events: If during the 24 hours after an event the event is reactivated, the clipping will only be available for the content of the most recent event.
+There will be no way to create clips from the prior event, even if it's under 24 hours after the last event was deactivated.